-After a lot of hard work and healing, I’m finally at a good place where I can help others.
+After a lot of hard work, I’m finally at a good place where I can help others.
 But it wasn’t always like this.

 In fact, immediately after leaving my ex I developed PTSD (post-traumatic stress disorder).
 This is what my therapist and personal physician diagnosed me with.
 Now I look back on it as a Post Traumatic Stress Response.

 Because PTSD sounds so permanent.